K1-R1/SimpleStoarge1/README.md

 - Retreive stored values
 - Store mapping of alias to value

-The contract is deployed to a ganache test chain, via ganache-cli
+The contract is deployed to the rinkeby test network